calcium-lang/spec/README.md

-# Cesium
+# Calcium
 A C-like type-, memory- and thread-safe systems programming language with zero-cost object-orientation.

-Its name is after the chemical element Cesium(Cs).
+Its name is after the chemical element Calcium(Ca).

 It is heavily inspired by C, and tries to support all its features.
 It is also inspired by Java, and implements a subset of its object-orientation model, while trying to remove the space- and time-costs of such abstractions.
 Some of its syntax is inspired by Kotlin, Python, JavaScript/TypeScript and Rust.